 Everyone knows that when you get cut, you bleed—a result of the constant movement of blood through our bodies.
 But do you know all of the functions the circulatory system actually performs?
 Here are some surprising facts about human blood—and a few cringe-worthy theories that preceded the modern scientific understanding of this vital fluid.

-Long before we had scientific proof of the importance of the circulation system, ancient people knew it was important to health.
+Ancient peoples knew the circulatory system was important to overall health.
 That may be one reason for bloodletting, the practice of cutting people to “cure” everything from cancer to infections to mental illness.
 For the better part of two millennia, it persisted as one of the most common medical procedures.

-By the mid 19th century, bloodletting was on its way out.
-That said, it hasn’t completely disappeared.
-Bloodletting has actually been proven an effective treatment for some rare conditions like hemochromatosis, an excess of iron in the body that can lead to liver disease and heart problems.
+By the mid-19th century, bloodletting was on its way out, but it hasn’t completely disappeared.
+Bloodletting is an effective treatment for some rare conditions like hemochromatosis, a hereditary condition causing your body to absorb too much iron.

-Today leeches have also made a comeback in medicine.
+Leeches have also made a comeback in medicine.
 We now know that leech saliva contains substances with anti-inflammatory, antibiotic, and anesthetic properties.
 It also contains hirudin, an enzyme that prevents clotting.
-This lets more oxygenated blood into the wound, reducing swelling and helping to rebuild tiny blood vessels so that it can heal faster.
-That’s why leeches are still sometimes used in treating certain circulatory diseases, arthritis, skin grafting, and reattaching fingers and toes.
-(By the way, it turns out that even the blood-sucking variety of leech is not all that interested in human blood, contrary to popular belief.)
+It lets more oxygenated blood into the wound, reducing swelling and helping to rebuild tiny blood vessels so that it can heal faster.
+That’s why leeches are still sometimes used in treating certain circulatory diseases, arthritis, and skin grafting, and help reattach fingers and toes.
+(Contrary to popular belief, even the blood-sucking variety of leech is not all that interested in human blood.)

 William Harvey, an English physician, is generally credited with discovering and demonstrating the mechanics of circulation, though his work developed out of the cumulative body of research on the subject over centuries.